intel/terraform-intel-aws-vm/examples/gen-ai-demo/README.md

 - Note: This module is created using the m7i.4xlarge instance size, you can change your instance type by modifying the ** instance_type = "m7i.4xlarge"** in the main.tf under the **ec2-vm module** section of the code.
 If you just change to an 8xlarge and then run **terraform apply** the module will destroy the old instance and rebuild with a larger instance size.

-2. To delete the demo:
+## Deleting the Demo

-  a.
-Run Terraform destroy to delete all resources created
+To delete the demo, run `terraform destroy` to delete all resources created.

 ## Considerations